thoughtworks/maeve-csms/docs/gateway.md

 Where `<prefix>` is a configured prefix for all the topics (defaults to `cs`), `<ocpp-version>` is the version of OCPP being used: either `ocpp16` or `ocpp201` and `<cs-id>` is the charge station identifier.

+The authentication details for the charge station are read via the [manager](manager.md) API.